 Article posted by

-RO Energy is proud to be part of an industry that is showing great resilience against the current pandemic.
+It’s been an exciting year across the construction and infrastructure industry.
 Our clients are continuing to hire, and our exceptional Construction and Development professionals are safely working towards another record year for Renewables.

-We have been encouraged as Hiring Managers begin to discuss plans for Q4 and beyond, but in a time of added uncertainty getting the right hiring strategy in place at the right time is crucial.
-During our time working in this niche sector, we’ve learned that there are clear and definitive patterns when it comes to recruitment.
-With the added effects of Covid-19 we expect considerable peaks and troughs, plus certain areas in which we feel some organizations could be missing a trick!
+We have been encouraged as Hiring Managers start to discuss plans for next year and beyond, but in a time of high growth across the industry, getting the right hiring strategy in place at the right time is crucial.

 In our experience, organizations who pipeline plan are more likely to successfully secure the best talent in advance of needing them to start.